Learnfa/5m-data-1.5-sql-advanced/lesson.md

 );
 ```

+*[PSH] Correlated query is not too efficient, as inner SELECT runs for every row of the outer select*

 You can use the `EXISTS` operator to check if a subquery returns any rows.
 It is useful when you want to check if a subquery returns any rows, and the result of the query doesn't matter.

 For example, if we want to find the cars that have been involved in a claim: